jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1c9f8
+id: 5d8a4cfbe6b6180ed9a1c9f9
-title: Part 27
+title: Part 28
 challengeType: 0
-dashedName: part-27
+dashedName: part-28
 ---

 # --description--

-The two scales you defined will be used to create the axes and lines.
-First is the y-axis, it will be a line with some labels on the left of the graph.
-Create a new `const` named `yAxis` and set it equal to `d3.axisLeft(yScale)`.
-This will use the information from the `yScale` variable to build the axis.
+Create a new `const` named `xAxis` and set the value equal to `d3.axisBottom(xScale)`.
+This will create another axis for the bottom of the graph using the information from `xScale`.
+Although the axes do not display yet, they have the information they need to display correctly.

 # --hints--